ionic-team/capacitor-site/versioned_docs/version-v2/cordova/migrating-from-cordova-to-capacitor.md

 ---
-title: Migrating from Cordova to Capacitor
+title: Migrating a Web App Using Cordova to Capacitor
+sidebar_label: Cordova to Capacitor Migration
 description: Migrating from Cordova to Capacitor
 contributors:
   - dotNetkow
 ---

-# Migrating a Web App Using Cordova to Capacitor

 There are several steps required to fully migrate a web app using Cordova over to Capacitor.